Revision Transformers: Instructing Language Models to Change their Values: Experiments

 More precisely, the overall model performance should be split into two parts: (i) relevant context is found (high performance), and (ii) no relevant context is found (baseline performance).
 So, the overall model performance (orange) is the combined result of the contextualized (values in table) and non-contextualized (blue-dotted) examples.
 With threshold $t$, we trade off the context relevance versus the number of available contexts.
 If $t$ is set too high, no neighbor can be retrieved anymore, yielding a RiT model that nearly behaves like its baseline (without revision engine), while setting $t$ too low can result in irrelevant context.
 Ideally, we wish to arrive at a model with high performance through highly relevant context for all examples.

-This experiment shows that a similarity threshold can be a naive step to only reinforce highly relevant contexts; however, this comes at the expense of finding adequate context. \paragraph{User Interactions to the Rescue.} As described before, a naive similarity threshold has the limitation to split the performance into two parts.
-However, a lack of relevant context ((ii) in the previous evaluations) is not necessarily at the expense of model performance, as we can go beyond a static threshold and address missing context with additional user interaction.
-Moreover, even if the similarity threshold is set reasonably low, it is likely that some examples will not receive a context neighbor, particularly if the revision corpus is not filled with a large amount of data.
+This experiment shows that a similarity threshold can be a naive step to only reinforce highly relevant contexts; however, this comes at the expense of finding adequate context. \paragraph{User Interactions to the Rescue.} As described before, a naive similarity threshold is limited by splitting the performance into two parts.
+However, a lack of relevant context ((ii) in the previous evaluations) is not necessarily at the expense of model performance, as we can go beyond a static threshold and address missing context with additional user interaction, i.e.~another interactive iteration ($i^2$RiT).
+Moreover, even if the similarity threshold is set reasonably low, it is likely that some examples will not receive a context neighbor, particularly if the revision corpus is not filled with a large data amount.

 In the next evaluation, we, therefore, take a closer look at non-contextualized examples.
 To this end, we simulate a lack of context using a high threshold, resulting in many non-contextualized examples.
-At the same time, we employ a user's help for these examples by letting the user know that the model is uncertain, i.e. no context was found.
-By that, the model uncertainty encourages the user to interact further with the model and provide more relevant information to the revision engine, ultimately resulting in $i = 2$ iterations of context extension.
+At the same time, we employ a user's help for these examples by letting the user know that the model is uncertain, i.e.~no context was found.
+By that, the model uncertainty encourages the user to interact further and provide more relevant information to the revision engine, ultimately resulting in $i\!=\!2$ iterations of context extension.
 Specifically, for this task, we simulate user feedback again with the help of the validation set.
-The test data is evaluated with $\text{RiT}_\text{T0}^\text{small}$, i.e. the subsampled revision engine and a threshold of 0.875.
+The test data is evaluated with $i$RiT, i.e.~the subsampled revision engine and a threshold of 0.875.
 As a result, for roughly 5000 of the 40000 test examples, no relevant context is found.
 We examine these non-contextualized examples as the model expresses its uncertainty to the user.
 With the help of the validation set, we next simulate corrective user interaction and find relevant context for the non-contextualized examples in the validation set.
 This way, we find context for another 3000 examples and improve the RiT accuracy from 86\% to 91\%.
-At the same time, the revision engine is improved through an update, i.e. expansion, of 3000 new examples yielding $\text{RiT}_\text{T0}^\text{small-v2}$ (\cf Tab.~\ref{tab:results}).
+At the same time, the revision engine is improved through an update, i.e.~expansion, of 3000 new examples yielding $i^2$RiT (\cf Tab.~\ref{tab:results}).